 In table tennis, there are official rules and non-official unwritten rules.
 You can easily find the official rules and regulations in the ITTF’s Handbook.
-Here you can download and learn the latest table tennis rules from ITTF (2017 version) (International Table Tennis Federations).
+Here you can download and learn the latest table tennis rules from ITTF (International Table Tennis Federations).

 But how about unwritten rules?

-These unwritten laws are widely accepted because it ensures the fair play, the good sportsmanship in table tennis (“etiquette in table tennis”).
+These unwritten laws are widely accepted because it ensures the fair play, the good sportsmanship in table tennis (“etiquette rules in table tennis”).

 These are the unwritten table tennis laws that you should know!

 Etiquette Rules in Table Tennis

 If there is not the umpire, the server should announce loudly the score before serving.
 For example, you say “3-4” and then serve (3 is your score, and 4 is the opponent score).
 Always announce the server’s score first.
 This will avoid any dispute or bad sportsmanship (score cheater) about the score.

 2. Responsible for the “edge ball”

 Each player is responsible for calling for the “edge ball” even with or without an umpire.
 Don’t rely on the umpire.
 Because it’s very difficult for the umpire to determine the “edge ball”.
 That’s the player at his side is the best to determine that the ball touches the table or not.
 If the ball touches your side, be honest.
 Because you are the closest to the ball, and you are the only one who can hear the touch sound.